 A cluttered desktop is a productivity killer — that’s why “Stacks” might well be the most handy of features in new macOS Mojave.
 You know how a hotel cleaning service has your room looking spotless every day no matter how messy you make it?
 That’s what Stacks does for your Mac.

-If you enjoy the minimalist vibe that Stacks brings to your desktop but don’t want to wait for the Mojave release, try Unclutter.
+If you discover alternatives, to Stacks try Unclutter.
 This little app offers a handy place to store all of your sticky notes and clipboard history for instant access.
 It also syncs all of your files and notes via Dropbox (something Stacks doesn’t do) so that you access them on any Mac, from anywhere that has an internet connection.
-Better still, you don’t need to wait to install Mojave to use it — you can get your hands on Unclutter right now, with a free Setapp trial.
+You can get your hands on Unclutter right now, with a free Setapp trial.